Combating, Controlling, and Repelling the Asian Tiger Mosquito

 Have you ever seen an Asian Tiger Mosquito in person?

 This monster is known as the Gallinipper mosquito, due to their large size.
 Their "wingspan" is about 7 mm, compared to a "normal sized" mosquito's The scientific name is psorophora ciliata, and it is one of the largest mosquitoes in existence.
 Florida is set to be inundated by these huge mosquitoes.
 They are aggressive to humans and active throughout the day.
-Their bite is said to feel like a knife being inserted into your skin.
+Their bite is said to feel like a knife stabbing into your skin.

 As scary (and painful!) as these guys are, the Asian Tiger Mosquito is believed to be worse, due to the fact that the Gallinipper isn't known to carry disease, while the AsianTiger Mosquito is known to carry Yellow Fever, dengue fever, West Nile, Japanese encephalitis and Chikungunya fever, as well as the parasite roundworms that cause Filariasis.